hhu-bsinfo/dxram/README.md

 files in a directory called *deploy_tmp/logs*.
 If you encounter any errors, this is the first place to look for errors.

+# First applications and benchmarks

+Refer to [this readme](doc/Benchmark.md) on how to run built in benchmarks or external applications/benchmarks.

+# Writing your own applications using DXRAM

+Refer to [this readme](doc/Development.md) on how to develop your own applications with DXRAM.

 # Manual configuration of DXRAM

 ## ZooKeeper